tardate/LittleArduinoProjects/Electronics101/SwitchModePowerSupplies/MC34063/ModuleKit/README.md

 This module is a very cheap kit designed by ICStation [ICSK034A](http://www.icstation.com/icstation-step-module-boost-converter-power-supply-module-p-4151.html) but now available from many sellers on aliexpress, ebay etc.

-It has a fixed converiguration to boost 5V in to 12V out.
+It has a fixed configuration to boost 5V in to 12V out.

 ### Parts